bneedhamia/LunarClock/README.md

 The end of that page provides the age of the moon (days since the new moon) and the percentage of its face that is illuminated.

-XXX Not ready to use yet.
-I'm currently developing it. in particular, it uses a modified version of the Sparkfun ESP8266 WiFi Shield library, and I'm waiting to commit that until I learn how to create a good pull request.
-The mods to the library are to support the Serial1, Serial2, and Serial3 pins of the Arduino Mega.
+The current Sketch requires an Arduino Mega, a Sparkfun Transmogrishield, and a Sparkfun CC3000 WiFi Shield.
+Details are in the code.

+NOTE: This is a work in progress.
+I'm currently developing it.

-State: it reads HM Almanac page to read the date/time (UTC), the current age of the moon, and percent of its face that is illuminated.
+State: it reads HM Almanac page to read the date/time (UTC), the current age of the moon in days, and percent of its face that is illuminated.